 See the recipe card at the bottom for full information on ingredients and quantities.

-How to Bake Hermit Cookies
+How to Make Hermit Cookies

 For more detail, visit the complete recipe at the bottom of this post, but here are general steps.